Assessing the causal effects of a stochastic intervention in time series data: Are heat alerts effective in preventing deaths and hospitalizations?: Introduction

-To the best of our knowledge, no existing causal inference approach answers causal questions defined by stochastic interventions under observational data that consists of multiple time series.
-In this paper we introduce a novel statistical framework in the context of a stochastic intervention for time series data.
-The key idea is to replace a deterministic intervention (i.e., issuing vs. not issuing a heat alert on day $t$, deterministically) by a stochastic intervention (i.e., increasing the odds of issuing a heat alert on day $t$ by a ratio $\delta_t$).
-Specifically, {\it our proposed incremental intervention characterizes an increased odds to treat (e.g., issuing a heart alert) by $\delta_t$-fold at time $t$ conditional on past information up to time $t$.} This novel causal inference framework allows us to define causal estimands on time series data and ease the identification and estimation difficulties due to the violation of overlap assumption.
-Based on this framework, we further define a broad class of stochastic causal estimands and propose nonparametric estimators based on time-varying propensity scores to estimate such causal effects from observational data.
+To the best of our knowledge, a causal inference approach in the context of a stochastic intervention for multi-site time series is lacking.
+Accordingly, in this paper, we introduce a stochastic intervention defined by the incremental time-varying propensity score (ItvPS) for time series data (i.e., the ItvPS intervention).
+The ItvPS intervention is executed by multiplying the probability of receiving the treatment at time $t$ conditional on past information up to time $t$ by an odds ratio $\delta_t$ (e.g., increase the probability of issuing heat alerts on day $t$).
+This novel framework allows us to define a broad class of stochastic causal estimands on time series data and ease the identification and estimation due to violation of the overlap assumption.

-In Section~\ref{motivate_data}, we discuss the national heat alert, heat index and Medicare data that motivate our methodological developments.
-In Section~\ref{sec:meth}, starting in the context of a single time series, we define the stochastic causal estimands based on incremental propensity score interventions, and their corresponding assumptions for their identification.
-In Section~\ref{estimation}, we propose nonparametric estimators based on time-varying propensity scores.
-In Section~\ref{sec:meta}, we extend our approach in the context of multiple time series, we introduce additional identification assumptions, and propose a random-effect meta-analysis to pool causal estimands across time series from multiple locations.
+In Section~\ref{sec:setup}, we set up the notations in the context of our motivating example about national data on heat alerts.
+In Section~\ref{sec:meth}, starting with a single time series, we define the stochastic causal estimands based on ItvPS intervention and their corresponding assumptions of identifiability.
+Next, in Section~\ref{estimation}, we propose nonparametric estimators based on ItvPS, derive an upper bound for the variances of these estimators, and construct the corresponding asymptotic confidence intervals (CIs) and time-uniform confidence sequences (CSs).
+In Section~\ref{sec:meta}, we extend our approach into the context of multi-site time series, introduce additional assumptions of identifiability for multi-site time series, and propose a random-effects meta-analysis to pool causal estimands across time series from multiple sites.
 In Section~\ref{sec:sim}, we illustrate the finite-sample performance of the proposed estimators via simulation studies.
 In Section~\ref{sec:app}, we apply our method to the national heat alert data set to estimate the effectiveness of heat alerts in reducing morbidity and mortality among Medicare beneficiaries.
 In Section~\ref{sec:conc}, we conclude with a summary and discussion.